 Chickens are so smart that within hours of hatching, they're able to perform mental feats that would baffle a human child.
 Newborn chicks can count to five, and by the time they're 2 weeks old, they can navigate using the sun, which requires mathematical calculations.
-Very young chicks are able to understand that objects hidden from view still exist, a concept that human babies don't grasp until they are a year old.
-"As a trick at conferences, I sometimes list [chickens'] attributes, without mentioning chickens, and people think I'm talking about monkeys", says animal behaviourist Dr Chris Evans of Australia's Macquarie University.
+Very young chicks are able to understand that objects hidden from view still exist, a concept that human babies don't grasp until they're a year old.
+"As a trick at conferences, I sometimes list [chickens'] attributes, without mentioning chickens, and people think I'm talking about monkeys," says animal behaviourist Dr Chris Evans of Australia's Macquarie University.

-The billions of animals killed for food in the UK each year aren't just walking and swimming entrées they are individuals with feelings, families and friendships.
-Brainy Birds Naturalist Joe Hutto, star of the PBS documentary My Life as a Turkey, raised a flock of turkeys from birth and learned how curious, alert, affectionate and attentive they are.
-Turkeys possess "an extraordinary intelligence characterised by true problem solving reason, and a consciousness that was undeniable, at all times conspicuous, and for me, humbling", says Hutto.
+Naturalist Joe Hutto, star of the documentary My Life as a Turkey, raised a flock of turkeys from birth and learned how curious, alert, affectionate and attentive they are.
+Turkeys possess "an extraordinary intelligence characterized by true problem solving reason, and a consciousness that was undeniable, at all times conspicuous, and for me, humbling", he says.
 He also noted that they had an extensive vocabulary, with specific vocalisations for individual animals - he identified more than 30 specific calls.
-One turkey, named Sweet Pea, used to love to climb into Hutto's lap and snuggle like a contented puppy.
-And that's not all ...
+One turkey, named Sweet Pea, used to love to climb into his lap and snuggle like a contented puppy.

-A Wing and a Prayer Millions of birds die every year before they even reach the abattoir - from heart failure, dislocation of the hip or having their skulls crushed when the drawers on the transporter are closed.
-What's more, it is common for chickens, turkeys and other animals to have their throats cut without prior stunning, and some are conscious when they're dropped into scalding-hot defeathering tanks.
+A Wing and a Prayer

+Millions of birds die every year before they even reach the abattoir - of heart failure, as a result of hip dislocation, or because their skulls are crushed when the drawers on the transporter are closed.

+What's more, it's common for workers to cut the throats of chickens, turkeys, and other animals without prior stunning, and some birds are conscious when they're dropped into scalding-hot defeathering tanks.
 Can you imagine scalding to death an animal who has the playfulness of a puppy or the curiosity of a toddler?

-Taking Everything From a Baby Most animals are still just babies when they're slaughtered for food.
-Because of "modern innovations", such as selectively breeding them so that they'll grow larger more quickly, pigs and turkeys are, on average, just 6 months old when they're killed and chickens are just 7 weeks old.
-Cows who are raised for beef and hens raised for eggs are killed when they are just 1 to 2 years of age.
-Even cows raised for milk are just 5 years old, on average, when their production wanes, their throats are cut and they're ground up into hamburger meat.
-These are all animals with natural life spans of 10 to 25 years who are being slaughtered by the billions before they've even had a chance to live.
-All they've ever known in their drastically abbreviated lives is the overpowering stench of ammonia from their accumulated waste, excruciatingly painful and crippling bone disorders caused by their unnatural growth rate, the deafening squawks and squeals of thousands of other animals crammed into a single windowless shed and the trauma of being poked, prodded, jabbed, burned, trampled, beaten, kicked, thrown, slammed to the ground and screamed at.
+Taking Everything From a Baby

+Most animals are still just babies when they're slaughtered for food.
+Because of "modern innovations", such as selectively breeding them so that they'll grow larger more quickly, pigs and turkeys are, on average, just 6 months old when they're killed and chickens are just 7 weeks old when they're slaughtered for meat.
+Cows raised for their flesh and hens used for eggs are killed when they're just 1 to 2 years of age.
+Even cows raised for milk are just 5 years old, on average, when their production wanes, their throats are cut, and they're ground up into hamburger meat.
+These are all animals with natural lifespans of 10 to 25 years who are being slaughtered by the billions before they've even had a chance to live.

+All they've ever known in their drastically abbreviated lives is the overpowering stench of ammonia from their accumulated waste, excruciatingly painful and crippling bone disorders caused by their unnatural growth rate, the deafening squawks and squeals of thousands of other animals crammed into a single windowless shed, and the trauma of being poked, prodded, jabbed, burned, trampled, beaten, kicked, thrown, slammed to the ground, and screamed at.